elyasha/myVelib/design_patterns.md

 1. Factory pattern (for class creation)
 2. Strategy pattern (for classes that use multiple algorithms - renting planning)
-3. Observer pattern (mettre à jour les utisateurs sur le nombre de stations)
+3. Observer pattern (update users on number of stations)
-4. Visitor pattern (paiement des velos)
+4. Visitor pattern (rides payment)
-5. Singleton pattern (pour les factories)
+5. Singleton pattern (to classes that will have only one instance)
-6. Observer pattern (terminal doit être informé si la station est en service)
+6. Observer pattern (terminal must be informed if the station is on service or not)